-Debora would not understand the reference but Gwen was beside herself now.
+Debora would not understand the reference, but Gwen didn't care.

-“Tell me the truth!
-If you’re going to do your worst, at least give me the mercy of knowledge.
-I want to know why.
-I want to know.”
+"Tell me the truth!
+If you're going to do your worst, at least give me the mercy of knowledge.
+I want to know why I died."

 "The truth," Gwen huffed breathlessly.